 The Diocese offers a range of opportunities for those in ordained ministry, spanning early career to retirement.
 We are presently working with CPAS to offer a leadership course.
 Servants and Stewards is a 12-month programme which helps to develop emerging and existing church leaders.
 The course combines teaching, mentoring and practical skills and focuses on the characteristics and skills of Christian leadership.

-Our next cohort is open now, to apply, please contact the Archdeacon of Hereford, Derek Chedzey
+Our next cohort is open now, to apply, please contact the Revd Mark Melluish

 The six Church of England dioceses of the West Midlands support clergy in their development from their first post of primary responsibility through to retirement.
 For a full list of the training and support on offer please visit the CMD West Midlands website

-The Diocese provides an allowance for all licenced clergy to put towards any CMD type conference or training, retreat or spiritual nourishment.
-Link to CMD Grant FAQ
+The Diocese provides an allowance (currently £280 per year) for all licenced clergy to put towards any CMD type conference or training, retreat or spiritual nourishment.
+For further information or to make an application please contact Revd Neil Patterson.

 Download an Application Form (Word Doc)